What is an Agency Account?

-An advertiser can provide access to any listed agency directly through the platform.
+Advertisers can provide access to any agency directly through the platform.
 The advertiser can search for the agency team within the Integrated Partner list and provide the required permissions.

 For more details regarding Agency permissions click here.

-All listed agencies enabled to work with an app appear in the Approved Agencies dashboard page:
+All agencies enabled to work with an app appear in the Approved Agencies dashboard page:

 Note that granting agency access permission may include access to raw data reports (related to the agency's campaigns only), as well as to aggregated data.